Carson Palmer: Senior season

-After proving himself to be one of the nation's top college quarterbacks his junior year, he returned to USC for a fifth year in 2002.
-Palmer resumed the role as starting quarterback for the fourth consecutive year and was voted the team captain.
-For the season opener against Auburn, he finished the game with 23 of 32 completions, 302 passing yards, 1 passing touchdown, and 2 interceptions in a 24–17 victory.
-With only 1:26 seconds to go in the fourth, he ran the ball in for a 1-yard touchdown on a quarterback sneak to win the game.
+After proving himself to be one of the nation's top college quarterbacks his junior year, Palmer returned to USC for a fifth year in 2002.
+He resumed the role of starting quarterback for the fourth consecutive year and was voted the team captain.
+He finished the season opener against Auburn with 23 of 32 completions, 302 passing yards, 1 passing touchdown, and 2 interceptions in a 24–17 victory.
+With only 1:26 seconds to go in the fourth quarter, he ran the ball in for a 1-yard touchdown on a quarterback sneak to win the game.
 USC matched up against #25 Kansas State in week 3, and Palmer became USC's career leader in passing yards and completions after completing 18 of 46 passes for 186 yards and a touchdown.
 He came back in week 7 to throw 21 of 34 completions for 348 passing yards and 4 passing touchdowns against #19 Washington.
 Palmer then had a record-setting day the next week against #14 Oregon when he broke the school records with 31/42 completions(73.8%), 448 passing yards, and tied the record with 5 passing touchdowns.
 In week 11 against #25 UCLA, he racked up 19/32 completions for 254 passing yards and 4 passing touchdowns, winning his third PAC-10 Offensive Player of the Week for the 2002 season and becoming the career leader for passes, completions, and attempts in the PAC-10.
 He returned the next game to throw another 4 touchdowns, while also throwing the most yards ever (425) against Notre Dame.
 He played his last collegiate game in the 2003 Orange Bowl against #3 Iowa, finishing with 21 of 31 completions, 303 passing yards, and a touchdown, while also being named the game's MVP.